- How does carpool work?

 Student items can look a lot like other student’s items.
-Take the time to label your stuff.
-Label sweatshirts, jackets, sweaters, lunch bags, book bags, with your child’s name and class: ie: Willie Wildcat, 2B.
-That way, if someone finds it out on the playground or in the library, they can immediately return it to your child.
+Take the time to label everything.
+Label sweatshirts, jackets, sweaters, lunch bags, and book bags with your child’s name and class: example: Willie Wildcat, 2B.
+If someone finds an item out on the playground or in the library, they can immediately return it to your child.

 How do Spirit Days work?